Azure/azure-devops-cli-extension/CONTRIBUTING.md

 Before you file a new bug report do check on existing open [issues](https://github.com/Microsoft/vsts-cli/issues?q=is%3Aopen+is%3Aissue+label%3Abug).

 If you find your issue already exists, make relevant comments and add your reaction.
-Use a reaction in place of a "+1" comment:
+Use a reaction in place of a "+1" comment.
-👍 - upvote
-👎 - downvote
+👍 - upvote 👎 - downvote

 #### Reporting New Issue

 The best way to get your bug fixed is to provide good repro steps.
-Use our [Bug template](TODO) to report any issues.
+Use our [Bug template](https://github.com/Microsoft/vsts-cli/issues/new/choose) to report any issues.

 #### Security Bugs